Hipo/django-suit-flame/README.md

 ```

-Add necessary setting keys to the settings.py:
+Create a new firebase database and add necessary keys to the settings.py:

 ```
 FLAME_AUTOSAVE = True